Doomed Megalopolis: Episode 2: "The Fall of Tokyo"

 Kato's attempts to awaken Masakado through Yukari have been unsuccessful so far, indicating that there may be other factors preventing Masakado from coming back to life.
 In response, Kato uses the magic of En on Yukari to impregnate her with the determination to conceive a child with even more spiritual power.
 Believing his magic has succeeded, Kato leaves Tokyo, planning to return when the child is of suitable age to use as a medium.
 Hirai's followers find Yukari and deliver her back to her brother's home.
 Tragedy strikes the nation as the Emperor Meiji passes away thus ending the Meiji period.
 In a display of devotion to the Meiji Emperor Hirai commits seppuku, an act which also serves to divine the year of Tokyo's destruction—the year of the Pig.

 The story then moves ten years forward to 1923 where Yukari's daughter, Yukiko Tatsumiya, is now a young girl.
 In Dalian, China Kato creates artificial earthquake waves which will be amplified out to Tokyo.
 Then he returns to Japan to kidnap Yukiko.
-Upon crossing Nihonbashi Bridge, Kato runs into several defense measures set by Tsuchimikado Clan, including a Kimon Tonkou spell set by Hirai's follower and Koda Rohan.
+Upon crossing Nihonbashi Bridge, Kato runs into several defence measures set by Tsuchimikado Clan, including a Kimon Tonkou spell set by Hirai's follower and Koda Rohan.
 Despite all this resistance, he still successfully makes his way to Masakado's grave and tries to invoke its spirit through the body of Yukiko.
 Furious, Masakado's spirit reacts by summoning a lightning bolt down upon Kato.
-However Kato's previous attempts to create an artificial earthquake were successful to disturb the Underground Dragon, whose violent undulations result in the Great Kantō earthquake of 1923.
+However, Kato's previous attempts to create an artificial earthquake were successful enough to disturb the Underground Dragon, whose violent undulations result in the Great Kantō earthquake of 1923.